kelvinagyareyeboah/Driftnote/README.md

   Edits made offline are automatically queued with pending status.
 As soon as connectivity returns, Driftnote pushes ch- **⏱️ 750ms Debounced Autosave**
   No manual save button required.
 As you type, notes are debounced and saved automatically with an unobtrusive `StatusPill` indicator (*Saving...*, *Saved locally*  Eveedit creates an immutable local snapshot stored in SQLite.
 Browse historical versions and restore any past state with
 - **⚔️ 3-Way Conflict Resolution**
-  Handles sync conflicts contextually with an interactive modal presenting three distinct resolution strategies:
-  - **Keep Mine**: Retains local device version.
-  - **Keep Synced Version**: Overwrites with remote version.
+  Handles sync conflicts contextually with an interactive modal presenting three distinct resolutio  - **Keep Synced Version**: Overwrites with remote version.
   - **Merge Both**: Intelligently concatenates both versions.

 - **🎨 Clean Figma-Inspired Authentication**